 Why Ketamine Works When 2+ Antidepressants Have Failed

 You've done everything your doctors asked.
 You took the first antidepressant faithfully for six weeks and felt nothing change.
-You tried a second — maybe a third or fourth — each time enduring the side effects, the waiting, and the slow disappointment.
+You tried a second, maybe a third or fourth, each time enduring the side effects, the waiting, and the slow disappointment.
 You've adjusted doses, combined medications, maybe added therapy.
-And still, the weight of depression is there.
+The weight is still there.

-If this is your story, what you're experiencing has a name — treatment-resistant depression — and it affects roughly one in three people with major depressive disorder.
-But here's what your experience is also telling you: your depression likely operates through biological pathways that serotonin-based medications don't adequately reach.
+If this is your story, what you're experiencing has a name.
+It's treatment-resistant depression, and it affects roughly one in three people with major depressive disorder.
+Your experience is also telling you something important about your particular biology: your depression likely operates through neural pathways that serotonin-based medications don't adequately reach.

-This is where ketamine enters the picture — not as a last resort, but as a treatment specifically suited to the neurobiology that standard antidepressants miss.
+This is where ketamine enters the picture, and it's worth saying clearly that it's not a last resort.
+It's a treatment specifically suited to the neurobiology that standard antidepressants miss.

 The Fundamental Difference: Glutamate vs. Serotonin

-To understand why ketamine can work when SSRIs and SNRIs have failed, you first need to understand that these treatments are targeting entirely different systems in the brain.
+To understand why ketamine can work when SSRIs and SNRIs have failed, you have to understand that these treatments are targeting entirely different systems in the brain.

 How SSRIs and SNRIs work

-Conventional antidepressants focus on the monoamine neurotransmitters — primarily serotonin, and in the case of SNRIs, norepinephrine.
-They block the reabsorption of these chemicals, increasing their availability between neurons.
-This approach helps many people, but it operates on a theory of depression (the monoamine hypothesis) that we now know is incomplete.
+Conventional antidepressants focus on the monoamine neurotransmitters, primarily serotonin (and in the case of SNRIs, norepinephrine).
+They block the reabsorption of these chemicals, which increases their availability between neurons.
+The approach helps many people, but it operates on a theory of depression (the monoamine hypothesis) that we now know is incomplete.

 How ketamine works

-In plain terms: while SSRIs try to make better use of the serotonin you have, ketamine helps your brain grow new connections and repair damaged neural circuitry.
-For a deeper dive into this mechanism, see our page on how ketamine works or our detailed post on the science behind ketamine therapy.
+In plainer terms: while SSRIs try to make better use of the serotonin you have, ketamine helps your brain grow new connections and repair damaged neural circuitry.
+For more on the underlying mechanism, see our pages on how ketamine works and the science behind ketamine therapy.

 BDNF and Neuroplasticity: Rebuilding What Depression Broke

-One of the most significant discoveries in depression research over the past two decades is that chronic depression causes measurable structural damage to the brain.
-Neuroimaging studies show reduced volume in the prefrontal cortex and hippocampus, along with decreased synaptic density — the connections between neurons literally wither.
+One of the most consequential discoveries in depression research over the past two decades is that chronic depression causes measurable structural damage to the brain.
+Neuroimaging studies show reduced volume in the prefrontal cortex and hippocampus, and decreased synaptic density.
+The connections between neurons literally wither.

-This synaptic atrophy helps explain why depression feels so immovable.
-It's not just a chemical imbalance — it's a structural one.
-And restoring structure requires more than adjusting neurotransmitter levels.
-It requires neuroplasticity — the brain's ability to form new connections and pathways.
+That synaptic atrophy helps explain why depression feels so immovable.
+It is not just a chemical imbalance; it's a structural one.
+Restoring structure requires more than adjusting neurotransmitter levels.
+It requires neuroplasticity: the brain's ability to form new connections and pathways.

-SSRIs may modestly increase BDNF over time (which could partially explain their delayed onset of action), but ketamine's effect on this pathway is far more rapid and pronounced.
+SSRIs may modestly increase BDNF over time (which could partially explain their delayed onset), but ketamine's effect on this pathway is far more rapid and pronounced.

 Rapid Onset: Hours Instead of Weeks

-This rapid onset isn't just a convenience — it can be lifesaving.
+The rapid onset isn't just a convenience.
 For individuals with severe depression and active suicidal thoughts, weeks of waiting for a medication to possibly work is an unacceptable timeline.
-Ketamine's ability to provide rapid relief fills a critical gap that has existed in psychiatry for decades.
+Ketamine's ability to provide quick relief fills a critical gap that has existed in psychiatry for decades.
+(See our dedicated piece on ketamine for suicidal ideation for the research on this specifically.)

 Why is ketamine so much faster?

 The speed difference comes back to mechanism.
-SSRIs work indirectly — they increase serotonin availability, and then the brain gradually adapts over weeks.
-Ketamine, by contrast, directly triggers the molecular cascade (AMPA activation, BDNF release, synaptogenesis) that leads to symptom improvement.
+SSRIs work indirectly: they increase serotonin availability, and then the brain gradually adapts over weeks.
+Ketamine directly triggers the molecular cascade (AMPA activation, BDNF release, synaptogenesis) that leads to symptom improvement.
 The process of building new synaptic connections begins almost immediately after administration.

 What the Research Shows

-It's important to note that ketamine doesn't work for everyone, and response rates vary across studies depending on dosing protocols, patient populations, and how "response" is defined.
-But for a treatment being used specifically in patients who haven't responded to anything else, these results represent a genuine breakthrough.
+It's worth noting that ketamine doesn't work for everyone, and response rates vary across studies depending on dosing protocols, patient populations, and how response is defined.
+For a treatment being used specifically in patients who haven't responded to anything else, the results represent a genuine advance.

 Who Is a Candidate for Ketamine Therapy?

 At Discreet Ketamine, every patient undergoes a comprehensive medical evaluation before treatment begins.
-Our goal is to ensure that ketamine is both safe and appropriate for your specific situation.
+The goal is to confirm that ketamine is both safe and appropriate for your specific situation.
 You can check whether you might be a candidate by visiting our eligibility page.

 Understanding what the treatment process actually looks like can help reduce anxiety about starting something new.